 Dan Hanger – Local News Anchor Shares his Duluth Story

-For well-known local news anchor Dan Hanger, Duluth hasn’t always been home.
-He moved to the Twin Ports from Chicago in 2006, after landing a job at local NBC affiliate KBJR-6.
+Duluth hasn't always been home for well-known local news anchor Dan Hanger.
+He moved to the Twin Ports from Chicago in 2006 after landing a job at local NBC affiliate KBJR-6.
 He’s been captivated with the area ever since.

 Growing up in Chicago

-Hanger grew up in Rosemont, Illinois, a suburb 20 minutes outside of Chicago.
+Hanger grew up in Rosemont, Illinois, a suburb 20 minutes outside Chicago.
 His father, Jim Hanger, worked as a firefighter and police officer.
 His mother, Charissee Caputo, worked for the local parks and recreation department.
-Hanger has one sibling; a younger sister, Krystle (36).
+Hanger has one sibling: a younger sister, Krystle (37).

 Hanger’s self-professed obsession with the TV news industry started early in life.
 “It started out with weather,” he explained.
 “I’ve always been fascinated with storms.
 I begged my dad for tornado-chasing videos.”

 But as he continued watching local news, he became interested in everything the industry had to offer, including lighting, set design, logos, music, and on-air talent.
-At age 12, he boldly e-mailed local NBC news affiliate WMAQ-TV, with critiques on their newscast, and advice on how to improve.
+At age 12, he boldly e-mailed local NBC news affiliate WMAQ-TV, with critiques of their newscast and advice on how to improve.

 The woman who replied to that e-mail, Diana Borri, was impressed with Hanger’s chutzpah.
-Years later, Borri helped hire him, and she remains his professional mentor to this day.
+Years later, Borri helped hire him, and she remains his professional mentor.

-Ultimately, Hanger decided to pursue broadcast journalism and earned a degree from Columbia College Chicago in 2005.
+Ultimately, Hanger pursued broadcast journalism and earned a degree from Columbia College Chicago in 2005.

 Younger years in journalism